Damage from Hurricane Florence could hit tens of billions of dollars

 The storm could also have significant impact for keystone local industries.
 Boeing says it’s shutting its North Charleston plant in South Carolina to give its 6,000 workers a chance to evacuate.
 In North Carolina’s $1.1 billion coastal tourism industry, 38,000 workers are also affected.

 The state's 2,100 hog farms are especially susceptible to storm damage, affecting 9 million pigs statewide, 13 percent of the U.S. total.
-Shellfish farming in North Carolina is also vulnerable, threatening $133 million in annual sales, according to Sea Grant North Carolina/Duke University.
+Fisheries in North Carolina are also vulnerable, threatening $188 million in annual sales, according to Sea Grant North Carolina/Duke University.
 Shipbuilding could also be affected, which contributes $386 million to the state economy.